RamenVentures/Operating-Manual/README.md

 #### 4. Why now and not before?
 (Timing, Secret)

-Has a change (like one of Drucker’s Seven Sources of Innovation) created an opportunity for innovation?
+What change (like Drucker’s Seven Sources of Innovation) has created this opportunity?
 - **An Unexpected Success or Failure**: Has something unexpected happened?
 - **An Incongruity**: Is there a gap between the way things are and they way they should be?
 	- Between the Reality of an Industry and Assumptions about it